Celine Dion Parfums: Signature

-The fifteenth fragrance was released in September 2011 and was described as a way for Celine "to reach my fans in a completely different, yet very personal way."
-This fragrance gives ode to Celine's ability to inspire and connect with people through her music, and to capture that this fragrance is an elegant, classic scent with modern appeal by Firmenich perfumer Ilias Ermenidis.
-This perfume has mimosa, pinklady apple, guava, rose essence, jasmine, magnolia, sensual musk, amberwood, and sandalwood.
+The fifteenth fragrance was released in September 2011.
+Dion described it as a personal way to connect with her fans.
+Created by Firmenich perfumer Ilias Ermenidis, it includes mimosa, pink lady apple, guava, rose essence, jasmine, magnolia, musk, amberwood, and sandalwood.

-Sensational - Luxe Blossom
+Sensational – Luxe Blossom

 The sixteenth fragrance was released in selected markets in 2013.

-All For Love
+All for Love

-For her seventeenth fragrance "All For Love", a leaked photo of the box appeared online in March 2014.
-This perfume was released in selected countries in April 2014.
+The seventeenth fragrance, All for Love, was released in selected countries in April 2014 after a leaked photo of the packaging appeared online in March 2014.